ksravikumar2005/scenarios/MongoDB/step1.md

 Step 7: Type "show databases" to view all the default databases

-Step 8: type "exit" to exit the mongo shell and type "exit" again to leave the container
+Step 8: type "exit" to exit the mongo shell

 Step 9: Stop the container using the command

-`docker stop myfirstmongo && docker rm myfirst mongo`{{execute}}
+`docker stop myfirstmongo && docker rm myfirstmongo`{{execute}}